 The NCERT Solutions for Class 10 Science Chapter 13 Our Environment help students understand how organisms interact with each other and their surroundings.
 All living beings, from tiny microorganisms to tall plants and animals, depend on their environment.
 The system includes living and non-living components like air, water, soil, and sunlight, which together form an ecosystem that maintains balance on Earth.
-The NCERT Solutions are prepared by subject experts to help students score well in their exams.
+The NCERT Solutions are prepared by subject experts to help students score well in their board exams and in future competitive exams.

 This Story also Contains